splaisan/venn-tools/README.md

 These scripts are meant for vizalization of summary counts obtained from CLI applications (e.g. intersect counts between several 'algorithm-X' runs of variant lists obtained by different callers or datasets).

 Unlike other such tools, the scripts take the counts passed by command-line arguments to plot the numbers in the corresponding Venn areas.
-The arguments allow some level of customization like generating white, grey;, or colored backgrounds venn diagrams (run with -h for more details).
+The arguments allow some level of customization like generating white, grey, or colored backgrounds venn diagrams (run with -h for more details).

 # Requirements